dotnet/runtime/eng/testing/debug-dump-template.md

 # assumes %LOUTDIR% does not exist
 runfo get-helix-payload -j %JOBID% -w %WORKITEM% -o %LOUTDIR%
 ```

+Any dump files published by helix will be downloaded.

 > NOTE: if the helix job is an internal job, you need to pass down a [helix authentication token](https://helix.dot.net/Account/Tokens) using the `--helix-token` argument.